- Historically, the pelvis of a baby with a large circumference was remov to make it fit through the birth canal.

 A chainsaw was originally designed to help with difficult deliveries

 Usually, when people think of a chainsaw, they think of wood (and chopping it, of course).
-Why was the chainsaw invented?
+Why was the chainsaw invent?
 You might be surprised to learn the invention’s origins were quite far from a lumber yard: John Aitken and James Jeffrey were Scottish surgeons.

 They devised a dangerous device so they could do their jobs more efficiently.

 In any case, giving birth is not the most pleasant experience most people would call.
-However, before anesthesia and other modern surgical tools had been developed, delivery could turn extremely dangerous very quickly.
+However, before anesthesia and other modern surgical tools had been develop, delivery could turn extremely dangerous very quickly.
 By cutting into the cartilage and bone of the pelvis, doctors could widen the area where babies come out feet-first or get stuck in the birth canal.
 Aitken and Jeffrey replaced knives with chainsaws as a better and more humane alternative.

 Santorio didn’t quite understand this, but after weighing in repeatedly, he grasped this basic idea.
 Exactly why?
 Since he was trying to figure out where his poop had gone.
 Check out this episode for more information on that.

 Chainsaws: an evolution